-The club currently has one welfare officer, but in an attempt to be more proactive, the committee would like to have a second officer in place.
-The committee would be happy to facilitate and pay for the required courses.
+The club currently has one welfare officer, but in an attempt to be more proactive, the board would like to have a second officer in place.
+The board would be happy to facilitate and pay for the required courses.
 For further information or to volunteer contact Brian at ClubManager@AberdeenAAC.co.uk.

-While there are no current vacancies per se on the committee, the club may co-opt additional ordinary committee members throughout the year.
+While there are no current vacancies per se on the board, the club may co-opt additional ordinary trustees throughout the year.
 If you would like to have a leadership role with the club and help guide its direction, please contact Brian at ClubManager@AberdeenAAC.co.uk.

 The club has a constant need for volunteer officials.
 No previous experience or knowledge is necessary.
 Various roles are available and the club will provide training, both on-the-job and formal courses.
 You may find more details here and here.
 Contact Emma at Officials@AberdeenAAC.co.uk for more details or to volunteer.

 Due to a high level of demand, the club are currently looking for the following:

 - Athletics Coach: AAAC Level 1; coaching 12-15 years old athletes, who are new to club or athletes who have advanced from the childrens training sessions.
 Primarily in sprints but to include multi events.

 - Athletics Coach: AAAC Level 1/2; coaching athletes 16 years + who are new to club in sprints.